by Linda Barth

 I’m looking forward to talking with Brooke and telling her how much I appreciate everything she did for me this morning.
 But when I get to the nursery chamber where the youngest babies usually stay during the day, especially the ones who don’t have parents, only Olivia and two infants are in there.
 I want to hurry over and pick up my baby, cuddle her and maybe make her laugh again, but I hesitate.

-I think I figured out why no one at breakfast seemed to think anything bad of me.
-And I’m sure no one knows the worst of it.
-If they do, they hid it well.
+I’m pretty sure I figured out why no one at breakfast seemed to think anything bad of me for leaving.
+And if there is anyone who knows the worst of it, they’re hiding it well.
 But what about Olivia?
 I ran off for two days and left her shorthanded in the nursery.
 No matter what excuse Father said to cover for me, she can’t be happy about having to do all that extra work, especially when she has a little one of her own.
 I wish she’d notice I’m here.
 I wish she’d say something.

 I watch her cuddle a baby boy, a foundling Dr. Alcott brought here last week.
 He’s all clean and rosy looking, I bet he just had his bath.
 Olivia settles him into his crib.
 He giggles as he bats at paper birds and butterflies hanging from a handmade mobile attached to the headboard.
 I wonder when his Naming Ceremony will be.
 I wonder if someone has chosen a name for him.